 Programs / Life Savers

-Learn Life Savers is an easy online 30 minute lesson plan for teachers.
+Learn Life Savers is an online 30 minute lesson plan for teachers, which also includes a student lesson learning component.
 It provides information about organ, eye and tissue donation so students can make an informed decision.
 Students are encouraged to share their decision about donation with a loved one…because the conversation matters!

 - What organs and tissues can be donated?